Smallibs/kraft/README.md

 - a Follower and
 - a Leader.

+Each oriented arrow is defined by:
+- a message,
-Each oriented arrow is defined by a message, a condition if necessary and a set of reactions to be performed by the system.
+- a condition if necessary and
+- a set of reactions to be performed by the system.

 For instance, when an Elector accepts a RequestVote message it becomes a Follower, and an AcceptVote reaction should be performed.
 This reaction highlights the acceptance to